iotaledger/goshimmer/docs/implementation_design/object_storage.md

   }
   ```
 - `Store` - storing an object in the objectStorage.
 An extended version is method `StoreIfAbsent`
-  that stores an object only if it was not stored before and returns boolean indication if object was stored.
+  that stores an object only if it was not stored before and returns boolean indication if the object was stored.
-  Similarly, works `ComputeIfAbsent` but does not access the value log.
+  `ComputeIfAbsent` works similarly but does not access the value log.
     ```Go
     cachedMessage := messageStorage.Store(newMessage)
     cachedMessage, stored := messageStorage.StoreIfAbsent(newMessage)